Antevea/timp-726-1_aea/README.md

+Practice1:
-1) First programm push "Hello World" in console.
+  First programm push "Hello World" in console.
-2) Second programm push the sum of numbers in console.
+  Second programm push the sum of numbers in console.
-3) Third programm calculates x to the exponent of y.
+  Third programm calculates x to the exponent of y.
+Practice2:
-4) First programm calculate sum of the sequence.
+  First programm calculate sum of the sequence.
-5) Second programm calculate multiplication of all terms of the sequence.
+  Second programm calculate multiplication of all terms of the sequence.
+Practice3:
-6) Implementation of a doubly linked list of C.
+  Implementation of a doubly linked list of C.
+Practice4:
+  Realizing the queue for C.